-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)

-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. the length of these experiences, and supervisory continuity. ^(Core)

-IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core)

-[The Review Committee may specify required didactic and clinical experiences]
+IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
+The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) [The Review Committee must further specify] IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of addiction substance use disorder . ^(Core) [The Review Committee may further specify] [The Review Committee may specify required didactic and clinical experiences] IV.D.
+Scholarship Medicine is both an art and a science.
+The physician is a humanistic

-IV.D.
-Scholarship

 Medicine is both an art and a science.
 The physician is a humanistic scientist who cares for patients.
 This requires the ability to think critically, evaluate the literature, appropriately assimilate new knowledge, and practice lifelong learning.
 The program and faculty must create an environment that fosters the acquisition of such skills through fellow participation in scholarly activities as defined in the subspecialty-specific Program Requirements.
 Scholarly activities may include discovery, integration, application, and teaching.
 The ACGME recognizes the diversity of fellowships and anticipates that programs prepare physicians for a variety of roles, including clinicians, scientists, and educators.
 It is expected that the program's scholarship will reflect its mission(s) and aims, and the needs of the community it serves.
 For example, some programs may concentrate their scholarly activity on quality improvement, population health, and/or teaching, while other programs might choose to utilize more classic forms of biomedical research as the focus for scholarship.